 During the Cold War President P.W.
-Botha of South Africa and US President Ronald Reagan were allies with pro-apartheid leanings.
-As thanks for Botha’s support, Reagan protected the capital Pretoria from sanctions, and helped campaign against ending apartheid in South Africa.
+Botha of South Africa and United States President Ronald Reagan were allies with pro-apartheid leanings.
+As thanks for Botha’s support, Reagan protected the capital Pretoria from sanctions and helped campaign against ending apartheid in South Africa.

 Number Five: The Death of Ogedei Khan

 We’ve all heard of Genghis Khan and his exploits; but what of his son, Ogedei?

 In the 13th century, the Mongol army had conquered a large chunk of the world and Ogedei had replaced his father as leader.
 Ogedei, described as a pragmatic and charismatic man, sought to expand Genghis’ empire.